-Excellent pay and benefits are what initially draw most nurses to travel nursing.
-As a travel nurse, you often are paid a much higher hourly rate than the salaries nurses on staff at the organizations in which you will work.
+Excellent travel nurse pay and benefits are what initially draw most nurses to travel nursing.
+As a travel nurse, you often are paid a much higher travel nurse salary per hour than the salaries nurses on staff at the organizations in which you will work.
 You will likely be paid more partially due to the need to attract high-quality nurses from all over the country or world prepared for the demanding and rewarding nature of nursing.

 Enhances Your Resume

 Another aspect to consider about travel nursing is that it can greatly impact your resume and future employment ventures.